**ALL 300 LEVEL COURSES REQUIRE SUCCESSFUL COMPLETION OF THE SOPHOMORE SEQUENCE AS A PREREQUISITE

 381 Advanced Global Strategy

 This course is the Global Business Leadership capstone course.
 Theories of strategic planning and implementation in organizations will be the framework for integrating knowledge of the functional areas of management, principles of organizational behavior, and general management theory.
 Students develop analytical and problem-solving skills through application of theoretical knowledge to case studies involving actual organizations.
 An understanding of the global economic, social and legal environments is developed through reading and analysis of organizations operating throughout the world.
-Prerequisite: Eighth semester Senior GLBL major and GLBL 301.
+Prerequisite: Eighth semester Senior GBUS major and GBUS 301.

 394 Practicum: 2 Credits

 The Practicum includes both an on-site component and a classroom component.
 The on-site component requires that a student engage in a significant leadership experience in an on-campus club/organization (club) or a significant management position in a student-operated venture on campus.
 In order to register for this course, a student must submit a detailed proposal outlining what s/he will do as a leader or manager.
 The proposal must be approved by the course instructor and, if applicable, the club/organization's advisor.
 The classroom component will involve approximately 8 one hour class sessions on-campus.
 Students will participate in class discussions and complete a series of readings and reflective assignments.